chingor13/autobots/README.md

 We can get large performance boosts by caching our serializable data.
 Caching is straight forward:

+	class ProjectAssembler < Autobots::Assembler
+	  # some sort of ActiveSupport::CacheStore
+	  self.cache = Rails.cache
+	end

+Alternatively, you can set the cache on an instance:

 	# some sort of ActiveSupport::CacheStore
 	cache = Rails.cache
 	assembler = ProjectAssembler.new(project_ids, cache: cache)